-I approach my collaboration with clients from a place of great respect for their values and life experience.
-I understand that it takes courage to seek help and allow oneself to be vulnerable within a therapeutic relationship.
+Dr. Gustin approaches her collaboration with clients from a place of great respect for their values and life experience.
+She understands that it takes courage to seek help and allow oneself to be vulnerable within a therapeutic relationship.
 Therapy is tailored to meet the client's individual needs.
 Each person comes to the office with a complex personal history and a compelling set of beliefs and behaviors.

-I draw upon the advanced trainings I've received in Dialectical Behavior Therapy, Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, EMDR, Seeking Safety, and Mindfulness-based therapy, among other paradigms, to develop a treatment plan that makes sense for the individual.
+Dr. Gustin draws upon the advanced trainings she's received in Dialectical Behavior Therapy, Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, EMDR, Seeking Safety, and Mindfulness-based therapy, among other paradigms, to develop a treatment plan that makes sense for the individual.

 While Dr. Gustin's style is gentle and down-to-earth, it is also quite active.
 Her clients appreciate not only being deeply heard and supported in therapy, but also receiving direct feedback and guidance.
 She helps empower individuals to make significant positive changes in their lives, and to take responsibility for their relationship with their thoughts, mood, and lifestyle.